YashhhRaw/travel-booking-form/README.md

 # ✈️ Travel Booking Form

-This is a simple **travel booking form** built using HTML and CSS.
-It lets users enter details like destination, dates, number of travelers, travel class, and additional requests.
+This is a simple HTML project that contains a travel booking form.
+It allows users to input their travel details like destination, dates, number of travelers, and class.

-## 🚀 Features

-- Choose destination and travel dates
-- Select number of travelers and travel class
-- Add optional extras like meals, Wi-Fi, or window seat
-- Responsive and clean design

-## 🛠️ Built With

-- HTML5
-- CSS3
-- Google Fonts

-## 📂 How to Use
+## 🚀 How to Use

-1. Download or clone the repository
+1. Download or clone the repository.
-2. Open `index.html` in your browser
+2. Open `travelform.html` in your browser.
-3. Fill out the form like you're booking a trip!
+3. Fill out the form and hit submit!

-## 🔗 Live Demo

-(You can add this after deploying to GitHub Pages)
+> No styling or backend is connected yet.